LittleTimmy52/OpenComputers/Agriculture/README.md

 in based on the given data from the microcontrollers rolecall, this is why it is imperitive to set up the controllers perfectly or issues may arise.
 This is designed to be wired into the microcontrollers and the back connected via redstone to the toggle mechanism to reset everything physically.

+Note: Any change made microcontroller wise warrents this program to be closed and restarted.

 ### AggriculturalControllerInterface
 This is an interface program for the controller as the name suggests, it is meant to run on either a